MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/api-explorer.md

 5. Plug a USB mouse directly into the board as shown. ![Plugging USB into the 410 board](../../../assets/images/410_plug.jpg)
 6. Once you have connected the mouse to Misty, click **Okay** on the message on her screen that asks you to update and restart. ![Update message](../../../assets/images/update_message.png)
 7. Misty will restart, and the Misty Robotics logo will appear.
 Misty's eyes may briefly display before they are replaced by an **Updating...** image. **Note: The update process may take up to a half hour.** ![Updating screen](../../../assets/images/updating.png)
 8. If the update is successful, Misty will play a cheerful sound and her eyes will appear happy for two seconds, before changing back to their default appearance.
-If the update failed, Misty plays a sad sound and her eyes appear sad for two seconds. **Note: If the update fails, please reach out for assistance on any of the Misty Robotics support channels.**
+If the update failed, Misty plays a sad sound and her eyes appear sad for two seconds. **Note: If the update fails, please reach out for assistance on any of the Misty Robotics support channels.
+You can also try to perform an update [manually](../../get-started/system-updates).**

 ### Completing a system update by connecting to the Windows IoT Core remote server (Windows only)